atedeg/scala-release/README.md

 # scala-release
-A simple Action for configure a Scala environment and release artifacts
+A simple Action to configure a Scala environment and release artifacts